mojule/tree/readme.md

 insertBefore( fn: Object[Function], rootNode: Node, currentNode: Node, newNode: Node, referenceNode: Node ) => newNode: Node /*
-  If referenceNode is not provided you should append the new node.
-As per the append reference, you should remove the new node from it's current parent (eg. fn.remove( fn, root, newNode ) ).
+  If referenceNode is not provided you should append the new node to the tail end of the current node's children instead.
+You should remove the new node from it's current parent if it already has one.
+  (eg. fn.remove( fn, root, newNode ) ).
 */